medibloc/panacea-js-old/docs/medjs-identification.rst

 ---------------------------------------------------------------------------

-certificate.verifyCertificate
+verifyCertificate
 ==============================

 .. code-block:: javascript

-  var certificate = Identification.certificate;
-  certificate.verifyCertificate(certificate, timeStamp, issuerPubKey);
+  Id.verifyCertificate(certificate, timeStamp, issuerPubKey);

-To verify certificate, you can use ``Id.certificate.verifyCertificate(certificate, timeStamp, issuerPubKey)``.
+To verify certificate, you can use ``Id.verifyCertificate(certificate, timeStamp, issuerPubKey)``.

 ----------
 Parameters